Proponents of adult-use legalization look ahead to 2022

-Earlier this year, Missourians for a New Approach emerged as the leader of an effort to pass an adult-use marijuana legalization ballot initiative in Missouri.
+Last year, Missourians for a New Approach emerged as the leader of an effort to pass an adult-use marijuana legalization ballot initiative in Missouri.
 Despite the campaign’s impressive progress in a short time, signature gathering efforts were ultimately halted due to the COVID-19 pandemic.
-Though disappointed, campaign leaders have vowed to build on the foundation of grassroots support and redouble efforts to end marijuana prohibition at the next available opportunity — most likely in 2022.

 Stay tuned and sign up for Missouri-specific email updates from MPP.